EricCabrol/VehicleDynamics/README.md

 [MFEval](https://www.mathworks.com/matlabcentral/fileexchange/63618-mfeval) : an open-source implementation of Pacejka's Magic Formula (made available by Marco Furlan of Jaguar Land-Rover for MF versions 5.2, 6.1 and 6.2)

-[Vehicle Component Library](https://github.com/TUMFTM/Component_Library_for_Full_Vehicle_Simulations) : a Matlab library for longitudinal vehicle dynamics
+[Vehicle Component Library](https://github.com/TUMFTM/Component_Library_for_Full_Vehicle_Simulations) : a Matlab library for longitudinal vehicle dynamics, by TUMFTM